 Succulents are a beautiful and low-maintenance way to keep your outdoor space looking gorgeous and colorful.
 No wonder they have become so popular!
-But it's important to take extra care of them during the winter months.
+But it is important to take extra care of them during the winter months.
 The cold weather can be harmful to certain types of succulents.
-They will need to be protected to ensure they look just as beautiful come spring time.
+They will need to be protected to ensure they look just as beautiful to come springtime.

 Hardy Succulent or Not?

 This is the best way to determine if your succulent will survive the winter in your area before you even plant it in your garden.
 Most plants sold in stores are labeled with a zone designation that refers to the USDA Plant Hardiness Zone Map.
 Depending on the zone you live in, the label will tell you whether or not the plant will survive the winter.
 The zones are divided by their minimum annual temperature with a difference between 5 to 10 degrees Fahrenheit.
 If the zone you live in is lower than the recommended zone on the label, there is little chance it will survive the winter in that area.

 Even if your succulent is in the right zone, it is still a good idea to bring it inside during the winter.
 Extreme temperature drops are rare, but all it takes is one cold night to damage your plants.
 If your garage does not go below 50 °F (10 °C), they can be stored in there.
 Just be sure they get 3 to 4 hours of indirect sunlight per day.
 Another important consideration is checking for bugs such as mealybugs and aphids.
 You do not want them inside your home, so use a solution of 1 part water and 3 parts rubbing alcohol to spray the leaves and kill the pests.